mode51/Tungsten/README.md

 ### Tungsten.Domains
 * W.Domains.DomainLoader - A handy class to make reloadable AppDomains easy

-### Tungsten.LiteDb
-* W.LiteDb.LiteDbItem - A base class for your POCO classes (necessary for LiteDbMethods due to needing to know the \_id field)
-* W.LiteDb.LiteDbMethods - CRUD methods for your POCO classes which inherit LiteDbItem

 ### Tungsten.IO.Pipes
 * W.IO.Pipes.PipeClient - A named pipe client; designed to be used with W.IO.Pipes.PipeServer
 * W.IO.Pipes.PipeServer - A named pipe server; designed to be used with W.IO.Pipes.PipeClient
 * W.IO.Pipes.FormattedPipeClient - the base class for PipeClient which handles connecting, disconnecting and cleanup
 * W.IO.Pipes.PipeTransceiver - the base class of FormattedPipeClient which handles sending and receiving of data

+### Tungsten.LiteDb
+* W.LiteDb.LiteDbItem - A base class for your POCO classes (necessary for LiteDbMethods due to needing to know the \_id field)
+* W.LiteDb.LiteDbMethods - CRUD methods for your POCO classes which inherit LiteDbItem

+### Tungsten.Firewall
+* W.Firewall - Provides static methods to add, remove and check the existance of, Windows firewall rules